ewclide/dewjs/docs/functions.md

 ```
 ##
 ### aggregateCalls
-(***handler*** : *Function*) => *Function*
+(***handler*** : *Function*, ***timeInterval*** : *Number*) => *Function*

 Returns function wich allows to unite synchronous function calls by one call.
 The handler receive an array wich contains agruments of all calls.
 Also note that the handler called asynchronously.
+For grouping asynchronous function calls you can specify second argument which means time of catching.

 - *handler* - target function
+- *timeInterval* - time for catching function calls

 ```js
 const agregator = aggregateCalls((args) => {